Patrick-Cole/pygmi/README.rst

 PyGMI is developed and has been tested with the following libraries in order to function:

 * python 3.12.4
-* discretize 0.10.0
 * fiona 1.9.5
-* gdal 3.8.4
 * geopandas 0.14.4
+* h5netcdf 1.3.0
 * matplotlib 3.9.0
 * mtpy 1.1.5
 * natsort 8.4.0
-* numba 0.60.0
 * numexpr 2.10.1
-* numpy 1.26.4
 * openpyxl 3.1.2
-* pandas 2.2.2
 * psutil 6.0.0
-* pyogrio 0.9.0
 * pyopengl 3.1.7
-* pyproj 3.6.1
-* PyQt5 5.15.10
+* pyqt5 5.15.10
 * pytest 8.2.2
 * rasterio 1.3.9
+* rioxarray 0.15.6
 * scikit-image 0.24.0
-* scikit-learn 1.5.0
-* scipy 1.13.1
-* shapely 2.0.3
 * shapelysmooth 0.2.0
-* SimPEG 0.21.1
+* simpeg 0.21.1
-* xlrd 2.0.1
-* xarray 2024.6.0
-* h5netcdf 1.3.0
-* rioxarray 0.15.6

 PyPi - Windows
 ^^^^^^^^^^^^^^
 Windows users can use the `WinPython <https://winpython.github.io/>`_ distribution as an alternative to Anaconda.
 It comes with most libraries preinstalled, so using pip should be sufficient.

-Alternatively, if you are not an Anaconda or WinPython user, you will need to install some dependencies using downloaded binaries, because of compilation requirements.
-Therefore, if you do get an error, you can try installing precompiled binaries before installing PyGMI.
-Visual Studio 2022 can be used to most compile binaries, if it is in the same path as python.
+Install with the following command.

+   pip install pygmi

-GDAL in particular is non-trivial to compile to binary form, so downloading a binary is recommended.
-Related binaries can be obtained at the `website <https://github.com/cgohlke/geospatial-wheels/>`_ by Christoph Gohlke.
+Should you wish to manually install binaries, related binaries can be obtained at the `website <https://github.com/cgohlke/geospatial-wheels/>`_ by Christoph Gohlke.

-If you obtain binaries here, you will need to download and install:
+If you wish to update GDAL, you will need to download and install:

 * fiona
 * GDAL